Welcome to the Festival’s new website. The events are listed below in sequence, and by event type in the right sidebar.

 DENVER LYRIC OPERA GUILD “Competition Finals” Saturday, March 21, 2015 11:30am (Free Event) From east to west, north to south, the finest young opera singers appear in the finals of national auditions.

-FESTIVAL OF FAITH AND THE ARTS AMERICAN PREMIERE PERFORMANCE Forrest Guittar, Conductor “St. John Passion” – Bob Chilcott Saturday, March 21, 2015 7:30pm (Free Event; Attendees are asked to help support those in need in our community though Metro CareRing by bringing non‐perishable food stuffs and/or through monetary donations) The Passion of Christ is a powerful story.
+FESTIVAL OF FAITH AND THE ARTS PRESENTS AMERICAN PREMIERE PERFORMANCES Forrest Guittar, Conductor “St. John Passion” – Bob Chilcott Saturday, March 21, 2015 7:30pm, Bethany Lutheran Church and Sunday March 29, 2015 3:00pm, St. Paul’s Lutheran Church, Denver.
+(Free Event; Attendees are asked to help support those in need in our community though Metro CareRing by bringing non‐perishable food stuffs and/or through monetary donations) The Passion of Christ is a powerful story.
 Bob Chilcott, composer and former member of the world‐renowned ensemble, Kings Singers, has composed a new work bringing new light and engagement with this sacrificial event.
 Included are texts never before utilized.
 This performance will also include other newly composed works, including Ubi Caritas by Colorado composer, Ruth Coberly.
-Under the direction of Festival Director Forrest Guittar, performers include The Lutheran Chorale, St. Andrews Lutheran Church Choir, guest choristers from the Colorado Symphony Orchestra Chorus, Cherry Creek Chorale, Canto Deo and more, with organ and chamber ensemble.
+Under the direction of Festival Director Forrest Guittar, performers include The Lutheran Chorale, guest choristers from the Colorado Symphony Orchestra Chorus, Canto Deo Chamber Choir, Cherry Creek Chorale, Colorado Chorale, with guest soloists, organist, and… (READ MORE)

 SMOKY HILL HIGH SCHOOL CHOIRS “Masterworks Concert” Monday, March 23, 2015 7:00pm (Ticketed Event) The Smoky Hill High School choirs present their annual choral masterworks concert.